Tracking the Tropics: Zeta moves northeast after battering Gulf Coast

 It was downgraded to a tropical storm about an hour after reaching Alabama.

-At 5 a.m.
-ET Thursday, the National Hurricane Center said Zeta was “producing damaging gusty winds across portions of the southeast United States.”
-The storm had maximum sustained winds of 60 mph with tropical-storm-force winds extending outward up to 175 miles from the storm’s center.
-It was about 65 miles west-northwest of Atlanta, moving northeast at 39 mph.
+At 8 a.m.
+ET Thursday, Zeta had maximum sustained winds of 60 mph with tropical-storm-force winds extending outward up to 175 miles from the storm’s center.
+It was about 50 miles west of Asheville, North Carolina, moving northeast at 39 mph.

 Zeta is expected to reach the mid-Atlantic states on Thursday afternoon, then emerge in the Atlantic Thursday night.